Dolkis, ghajaras, yellow and pink dust in the air,

 Laughter of mothers and aunts, cousins and nieces.

 The green glitter is dim but still shines,

 Torn and beaten with age, you can still make out the unfamiliar words secured in the frame,

 قالَ رَسُولُ اللهِ (صَلَّى اللهُ عَلَيهِ وَآلِهِ وَسَلّمَ): ما بُنِيَ بِناءَ فِي الإِسْلامِ أَحَبُّ إِلى اللهِ عَزَّ وَجَلّ مِنَ التَّزْوِيجِ.

 “There is no foundation that has been built in Islam more loved by Allah, (The Greatest and Noblest) than marriage.”

-The laughter of mothers chime in again and hymns of a happy home and life are sung with plastic smiles and belie tears.
+Laughter of mothers chimes in again and hymns of a happy home and life are sung with Plastic smiles and belie tears.

 Just maybe the words echoed by old, new, and future brides can speak them into existence.